NameRead — never mispronounce a name again

 User Goal

-Say and hear names correctly without pressure.
+Say and hear names correctly without pressure in a quiet and quick time.

 Business Goal